plone/plone.subrequest/README.txt

 Plone 4
 -------

-An entry point is provided so no special installation is required.
+An entry point is provided so no special installation is required past adding `plone.subrequest` to your instance's `eggs`.

 Zope 2.12 without Plone
 -----------------------